ibm-cloud-docs/appid/cd-messages.md

 # Customizing emails
 {: #cd-types}

-When a user interacts with your application, there are times when you might want to send a reply or ask for verification. {{site.data.keyword.appid_short_notm}} provides default templates that you can use for the interactions.
+When a user interacts with your application, you might want to send a reply or ask for verification. {{site.data.keyword.appid_short_notm}} provides default templates that you can use for the interactions.
 You can also use the templates as a guide and customize your messaging to fit your brand.
 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} uses <a href="https://www.sendgrid.com" target="_blank">SendGrid <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> as a mail delivery service.
 All emails are sent with a single SendGrid account.